cs3110/textbook/mut/ex_counter.md

 *deterministic*: for a given input, they always produced the same output.
-On the other hand, we've seen some library functions that are *nondeterministic*, for example, functions in the `Random` module, and `Pervasives.read_line`.
+On the other hand, we've seen some library functions that are *nondeterministic*, for example, functions in the `Random` module, and `Stdlib.read_line`.
 It's no coincidence that those happen to be implemented using mutable features.

 We could improve our counter in a couple ways.
 First, there is a